|Height:||11 – 14 inches|

-As with all dogs, you should check them over frequently for ticks and other parasites and brush their teeth about once a week.
+As with all dogs, you should check your Jack Russell French Bulldog Mix over frequently for ticks and other parasites and brush their teeth about once a week.

 French Bull Jacks are generally sturdy and healthy dogs and provided they are well cared for, they’ll likely live a happy and healthy life well into old age.
 There are a few conditions that they are prone to, and we have listed these below.
 If you have any concerns about any of these conditions, or in fact about any health issues with your pet, you should seek the advice of your veterinarian.

 Male vs Female